Adem Demaçi: Political career

-In 1996, Demaçi moved into politics, replacing Bajram Kosumi as the president of the Parliamentary Party of Kosovo; Kosumi became his vice-president.
+Due to the Kosovar insurgency against the Yugoslav central state, Demaçi moved into politics in 1996, replacing Bajram Kosumi as President of the Parliamentary Party of Kosovo; Kosumi became his Vice-President.
+In the same year, Demaçi proposed the creation of Balkania as an alternative, peaceful resolution to the Serbo–Albanian ethnic conflict; it would have transformed the rump third Yugoslavia into a confederation consisting of the democratic Republics of Kosovo, Serbia, and Montenegro.
+The proposal became moot when the Republic of Montenegro declared its independence from FR Yugoslavia in 2006, and after the still disputed Republic of Kosovo declared its independence as well in 2008.

-Two years later, he joined the Kosovo Liberation Army (KLA), serving as the head of its political wing.
+Two years later he joined the Kosovo Liberation Army (KLA), serving as the General Political Representative of its political wing since August 1998.
 In a 1998 interview with The New York Times, he refused to condemn the KLA's use of violence, stating that "the path of nonviolence has gotten us nowhere.
 People who live under this kind of repression have the right to resist."
+Eventually, Demaçi agreed to withdraw his personal vision for a Balkan confederation, while the KLA abandoned its demand for the union of all the fragmented Albanian communities in the Balkans.
+They agreed to work for an independent and sovereign Republic of Kosovo in accordance with the will of the people in the Socialist Autonomous Province of Kosovo as had been expressed in the 1991 Kosovan independence referendum.
 In 1999, he resigned from the KLA after it attended peace talks in France, criticising the proposed deal for not guaranteeing Kosovo's independence.
 Sources stated that Demaçi had grown estranged from the KLA's younger, more pragmatic leadership, leaving him "faced with a decision of jumping or waiting to be pushed".

 Though Demaçi's wife left Kosovo before the war, he remained in Pristina with his 70-year-old sister during the entire Kosovo War.
 He was critical of Ibrahim Rugova and other Albanian leaders who fled the conflict, stating that they were missing an important historical event.

-Following the war, Demaçi served as director of Kosovo Radio and Television until January 2004.
-He remained active in politics, affiliated with Albin Kurti, head of the nationalist movement Vetëvendosje!.
+After the war, Demaçi served as director of the Committee for Understanding, Tolerance, and Co-habitation within the CDHRF.
+He visited almost every place where ethnic minorities were living in UN-administered Kosovo, encouraging them to stay, and calling on Albanians not to attack them.
+Demaçi served as director of Kosovo Radio and Television until January 2004.
+He remained active in politics, affiliated with Albin Kurti, head of the Vetëvendosje! political party.